Test ID: MOLPS Molybdenum, Serum

 2. Remove the stopper.
 Carefully pour specimen into a Mayo metal-free, polypropylene vial, avoiding transfer of the cellular components of blood.
 Do not insert a pipet into the serum to accomplish transfer, and do not ream the specimen with a wooden stick to assist with serum transfer.

-3. See Trace Metals Analysis Specimen Collection and Transport in Special Instructions for complete instructions.
+3. See Metals Analysis Specimen Collection and Transport for complete instructions.

 Specimen Minimum Volume